Project-OMOTES/rtc-tools-heat-network/docs/theory/Validation_pipe_diameter_sizing.rst

     {C} = 2 D_{outer}

-With other words, it assumes that the is a distance of one pipe outer diameter between the supply and the return pipe in a pipe pair.
+In other words, it assumes that the is a distance of one pipe outer diameter between the supply and the return pipe in a pipe pair.

 Furthermore, the optimizer assumes that the pipes are buried and the depth of burial to the top of pipe, :math:`z^{\prime}`, is 1.0 m.
 Users cannot specify the depth of burial to the top of pipe themselves in the current version.